Ealab-collab/reactive-json-docs/public/rjbuild/docs/advanced-concepts/data-processors.md

-# Data Processors
+# Data processors

-Data Processors are a powerful feature in Reactive-JSON that allow you to intercept and modify data received via `fetchData`, `submitData`, and `additionalDataSources`.
+Data processors are a powerful feature in Reactive-JSON that allow you to intercept and modify data received via `fetchData`, `submitData`, and `additionalDataSources`.
 This enables you to implement data transformation, validation, security filtering, and other data processing logic in a centralized and reusable way.

-## How Data Processors Work
+## How Data processors Work

-When Reactive-JSON receives data from HTTP requests, it automatically passes the data through all registered Data Processors in order.
+When Reactive-JSON receives data from HTTP requests, it automatically passes the data through all registered Data processors in order.
 Each processor:

 1. **Examines the request and response context** (URL, method, headers, status, etc.)
 2. **Receives the current data** being processed